|

 to try to compete in that space.
 It's no easy feat to build a

-business model that can support such a lost cost.
+business model that can support such a low price point.

 problem started for TracFone prepaid cellular when the entire prepaid